Upload SourceMap during project build process¶

 *

-* All files matching the "extensions" list but not matching the "ignore" list will be searched
+* All files matching the "extensions configuration" list but not matching the "ignore configuration" will be searched

-* for sourcemap JSON or `//#sourceMappingURL=` comments to find the generated file + sourcemap pairs, then the sourcemaps will be uploaded.
+* for sourcemap JSON or `//#sourceMappingURL=` comments to find generated file + source map pairs, then the source maps will be uploaded.

 */